End of Watch: Plot

 One night, Taylor and Zavala respond to a call from their rookie fellow officer, Sook.
 Arriving on scene, they find her partner Van Hauser has been stabbed through the eye and rescue Sook from being savagely beaten nearby; both survive but promptly retire.
 Taylor marries Janet, and at their wedding Zavala tells Taylor that, should anything happen to him, he will take care of Janet.
 The next day, the officers are called to perform a wellness check on an elderly woman, but in her house they discover large amounts of heroin, dismembered corpses, and a message from the cartel.
-Unbeknownst to them, the ICE has eavesdropped on a cartel phone call ordering the two officers "green-lit" for assassination; Big Evil, LaLa, and others are tasked with killing them.
+Unbeknownst to them, ICE has eavesdropped on a cartel phone call ordering the two officers "green-lit" for assassination; Big Evil, La La, and others are tasked with killing them.

 While on patrol, the officers encounter Tre who, as a favor from their earlier encounter, warns them that some friends who were recently released from Folsom State Prison learned that both officers were green-lit, but Taylor and Zavala shrug it off.
 Taylor reveals to Zavala that Janet is pregnant.
 Taylor and Zavala are baited into chasing a reckless driver into an apartment complex where they are ambushed by the Curbside Locos Gang.
 They kill several gangsters and fight their way into an alley, but Taylor is shot in the chest.
 As Zavala tries to treat Taylor's injuries, the assassins arrive and fire on the officers, apparently killing them.
 Shortly after, LAPD backup arrives in force and guns down the assassins when they refuse to surrender.